vesoft-inc/nebula-docs/docs-2.0-en/import-export/use-importer.md

 The fields are described below:

-- `44m20s 2h7m10s 25.85%(129 GiB/498 GiB)` corresponds to basic information without field names.
+- `44m20s 2h7m10s 25.85%(129 GiB/498 GiB)` corresponds to basic information about the importing process.
-  - The time spent.
+  - The consumed time.
   - The expected remaining time.
-  - The percentage processed.
+  - The percentage of data processed.
-  - The data size processed.
+  - The size of data processed.
   - The total data size.
 - `Records` corresponds to the records of the CSV files.
   - `Finished`: The number of the completed records.